-Once they form, adhesions can become larger or tighter over time.
-Symptoms or other problems may occur if the adhesions cause an organ or body part to twist, pull out of position, or be unable to move as well.
+Adhesions can become larger or tighter over time.
+Problems may occur if the adhesions cause an organ or body part to:

 The risk of forming adhesions is high after bowel or female organ surgeries.
-Surgery using a laparoscope is less likely than open surgery to cause adhesions.
+Surgery using a laparoscope is less likely to cause adhesions than open surgery.

-Other causes of adhesions in the abdomen or pelvis:
+Other causes of adhesions in the abdomen or pelvis include:

-Adhesions in joints, tendons, or ligaments make it harder to move the joint and may cause pain.
+Adhesions in joints, tendons, or ligaments make it harder to move the joint.
+They may also cause pain.

-Adhesions in the belly (abdomen) that caused a kink, twist, or pulling may cause a blockage of the intestines.
+Adhesions in the belly (abdomen) may cause a blockage of the intestines.
 Symptoms include: